rubenfar5/rubenfar5/README.md

 - 👯 I’m looking to collaborate on **large and dynamic projects that put me to the test and allow me to improve my skills**

-- 🤝 I’m looking for help with **in different development projects, if I cannot contribute with my experience, I intend to gain as much knowledge as possible**

-- 💬 Ask me about **everything you want**

-- 📫 How to reach me **rubenfar5@gmail.com**

 - ⚡ Fun fact **Clash of Clans expert**

 <hr>